Strata Global

 • Volume: Vehicle volume, often characterized by the cumulative number of Equivalent Standard Axle Loads (ESALs) over the design life, directly affects the thickness and material selection of the pavement.
 High traffic requires thicker and more durable pavements.

 • Weight: Vehicle weight, especially that of heavy trucks, is a crucial attribute.
-These trucks put more pressure on the pavement, and thus, the thickness of the materials should be increased.
+These trucks put more pressure on the pavement, and thus, the pavement structure must be designed to be stronger, which may involve increasing layer thicknesses or using higher-quality materials.

 • Climate: The pavement response is influenced by the variable thermal conditions exhibited by extreme temperatures, the presence of precipitation, and freeze-thaw conditions.
-Hot weather sometimes softens the asphalt, leading to its faster deterioration (e.g., rutting), whereas cold weather can lead to frost heave and cracking.
+Hot weather sometimes softens the asphalt, leading to permanent deformation (e.g., rutting), whereas cold weather can lead to frost heave and cracking.
 Changes in pavement conditions can significantly impact pavement performance, and engineers must consider these climatic factors carefully.

 • Soil type: The properties of the underlying soil such as its strength, moisture content, and frost heave susceptibility, affect the pavement’s design.
 Soils in poor condition that have not been adequately prepared or stabilized may need additional layers or treatments to provide adequate support.